popolo-project/popolo-spec/appendices/examples.md

 <h2 id="historical-post">2.1.
 A historical post</h2>

-**Scenario:** The Canadian federal electoral district of Annapolis is abolished in 1914, thereby eliminating the post of Member of Parliament for Annapolis.
+**Scenario:** The Canadian electoral district of Annapolis is abolished in 1914, thereby eliminating the post of Member of Parliament for Annapolis.

 The House of Commons, an organization, and its posts: